-Coming back to the issue with large surface SW radiation biases found in models, Knippertz 540 et al. (2011) showed a multi-model mean bias of approximately 30 W m-2 in downwelling surface 541 SW irradiances over SWA during June-September using CMIP3 (Coupled Model Intercomparison 542 Project phase 3) simulations.
-A similar analysis of YOTC (Year of Tropical Convection) simu-543 lations revealed a multi-model mean bias of $\sim 25$ W m-2.
-Based on Fig. 9d, the CMIP3 bias is 544 equivalent to a low-cloud cover error of between -0.48 and -0.61, as illustrated by the thin broken 545 grey lines.
-Similarly, the YOTC bias (not shown) is equivalent to a low-cloud cover error of be-546 tween -0.37 and -0.55.
-Since such large low-cloud cover biases are required to produce the SW 547 irradiance biases seen in models, we conclude that models must also underestimate the occurrence 548 of other cloud types in this region.
-549
+Coming back to the issue with large surface SW radiation biases found in models, Knippertz et al. (2011) showed a multimodel mean bias of approximately $30 \,\mathrm{W}\,\mathrm{m}^{-2}$ in downwelling surface SW irradiances over SWA during June-September using simulations from phase 3 of the Coupled Model Intercomparison Project (CMIP3).
+A similar analysis of simulations from the Year of Tropical Convection (YOTC) revealed a multimodel mean bias of about $25 \,\mathrm{Wm}^{-2}$.
+Based on Fig. 9d, the CMIP3 bias is equivalent to a low-cloud cover error of between -0.48 and -0.61, as illustrated by the thin broken gray lines.
+Similarly, the YOTC bias (not shown) is equivalent to a low-cloud cover error of between -0.37and -0.55.
+Since such large low-cloud cover biases are required to produce the SW irradiance biases seen in models, we conclude that models must also underestimate the occurrence of other cloud types in this region.

-In summary, low-cloud cover errors are expected to lead to large errors in diurnal mean SW irradiances; up to 35 W m-2 for the downwelling surface irradiance and up to 25 W m-2 for the OSR.
-These are offset somewhat by smaller changes in LW irradiances of up to 11 W m-2 at the surface and 2 W m-2 at the TOA.
+In summary, low-cloud cover errors are expected to lead to large errors in diurnal mean SW irradiances, up to 35 W m^{-2} for the downwelling surface irradiance and up to 25 W m^{-2} for the OSR.
+These are offset somewhat by smaller changes in LW irradiances of up to 11 W m^{-2} at the surface and 2 W m^{-2} at the TOA.
 Errors of this magnitude are sufficient to affect the WAM circulation in atmospheric models.
-However, the 30 W m-2 mean bias in the downwelling surface SW irradiance simulated by CMIP3 climate models is unlikely to be solely due to low-cloud errors.
+However, the 30 W m^{-2} mean bias in the downwelling surface SW irradiance simulated by CMIP3 climate models is unlikely to be solely as a result of low cloud errors.

-556 5.
-Summary
+5. Summary

 Southern West Africa (SWA) is a region where clouds are poorly understood, and the large-scale circulation is sensitive to radiative perturbations.
-To better understand cloud-radiation interactions in this region, we have classified clouds into 12 distinct types based on vertical structure, and quantified the radiative effect of these cloud types at the surface, TOA, and on heating/cooling of the atmosphere.
-We have focused in particular on low-clouds, which are poorly understood since they are often obscured in satellite imagery and there is currently a lack of surface observations in the region.
+To better understand cloud-radiation interactions in this region, we have classified clouds into 12 distinct types based on vertical structure and quantified the radiative effect of these cloud types at the surface, TOA, and on heating and cooling of the atmosphere.
+We have focused in particular on low clouds, which are poorly understood since they are often obscured in satellite imagery and there is currently a lack of surface observations in the region.

-SWA experiences many different cloud types; no single cloud type dominates in terms of either frequency of occurrence, or radiative effect.
-The most frequent cloud types are 1L, 1H, HL, and HxMxL, (See Fig. 3 for definitions) which have frequencies of 12, 14, 19, and 10 %, respectively.
-Contributions from different cloud types to the regional mean cloud radiative effect depend not only on their frequencies, but also on their mean coincident radiative effects (CCRE), which are linked to cloud thickness in the SW, and cloud top and base height in the LW.
+SWA experiences many different cloud types; no single cloud type dominates in terms of either frequency of occurrence or radiative effect.
+The most frequent cloud types are 1L, 1H, HL, and HxMxL (see Fig. 3 for definitions), which have frequencies of 12%, 14%, 19%, and 10%, respectively.
+Contributions from different cloud types to the regional mean cloud radiative effect depend not only on their frequencies, but also on their mean coincident cloud radiative effects (CCREs), which are linked to cloud thickness in the SW and cloud-top and cloud-base height in the LW.